 Northeastern University Grant funding is provided, in part, through the generosity of individual donors, alumni, corporations, and other resources.
 At any point during the academic year, you may have Northeastern Grant funds replaced by a named endowed fund.
 At that time you may be asked to provide a letter of thanks to the scholarship donor, the donor’s heirs, or an individual or committee overseeing the administration of the fund.

 Federal Pell Grants are only awarded to undergraduate students who have not yet earned a bachelor’s or professional degree.
-As a program targeted to high need students, your eligibility will also depend upon your Expected Family Contribution (EFC).
+As a program targeted to high need students, eligibility also depends upon your Expected Family Contribution (EFC).
 Your EFC is calculated utilizing a formula established by Congress when your Free Application for Federal Student Aid (FAFSA) is processed.
 Pell Grant eligibility is also determined by your enrollment status (fulltime, 3/4 time, 1/2 time, less than 1/2 time).
 The maximum a student may receive for the 2016-2017 academic year is $5,815.

-A Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need–that is, students with the lowest Expected Family Contributions (EFCs)–and gives priority to students who receive Federal Pell Grants.
+Provides assistance to undergraduates with exceptional financial need–that is, students with the lowest Expected Family Contributions (EFCs)–and gives priority to students who receive Federal Pell Grants.
 These grants are made directly through the Office of Student Financial Services to students.
 Grants typically range from $200 to $3,000 per academic year.
 Specific amounts are based on funding availability and the number of students with exceptional financial need who meet priority filing deadlines as determined by Student Financial Services.